freqtrade/freqtrade/docs/stoploss.md

 * the stop loss will now be -10% of 102$ = 91.8$
 * now the asset drops in value to 101$, the stop loss will still be 91.8$ and would trigger at 91,8$.

-In summary: The stoploss will be adjusted to be always be 2% of the highest observed price.
+In summary: The stoploss will be adjusted to be always be -10% of the highest observed price.

 ### Trailing stop loss, custom positive loss

 It is also possible to have a default stop loss, when you are in the red with your buy (buy - fee), but once you hit positive result the system will utilize a new stop loss, which can have a different value.
-For example your default stop loss is -10%, but once you have more than 0% profit (example 0.1%) a different trailing stoploss will be used.
+For example, your default stop loss is -10%, but once you have more than 0% profit (example 0.1%) a different trailing stoploss will be used.

+!!!
+Note
+    If you want the stoploss to only be changed when you break even of making a profit (what most users want) please refere to next section with [offset enabled](#Trailing-stop-loss-only-once-the-trade-has-reached-a-certain-offset).

 Both values require `trailing_stop` to be set to true and `trailing_stop_positive` with a value.